Azure/azure-sdk-for-python/sdk/storage/azure-storage-file-datalake/swagger/README.md

     $["x-ms-parameterized-host"] = undefined;
 ```

-### Add url parameter to each operation and add it to the url
+### Add url parameter to each operation and add url to the path
 ``` yaml
 directive:
 - from: swagger-document